New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 Shared Liquidity and the Future of NJ Online Poker

-- Opportunity: New Jersey is a founding member of the Multi-State Internet Gaming Agreement (MSIGA), a compact that allows online poker players in member states to compete in shared player pools, dramatically increasing the size of available tournaments and cash games.
+- Opportunity: In 2017, New Jersey joined the the Multi-State Internet Gaming Agreement (MSIGA), a compact that allows online poker players in member states to compete in shared player pools, dramatically increasing the size of available tournaments and cash games.
 As large markets like Pennsylvania and potentially New York consider joining MSIGA, New Jersey poker players could see tournament prize pools return to levels not seen since the pre-Black Friday era of the mid-2000s.
-Platforms like WSOP NJ and PokerStars NJ stand to benefit most from expanded shared liquidity.

 New Jersey Remains the Gold Standard for Legal Sports Betting in the U.S.